BrownShugga81/weather-app/README.md

 # weather-app

+## Discription
-Discription: Type in city name to see current weather.
+Type in city name to see current weather.

 ## Languages
 HTML<br>